ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

    24 00 00 00
 ```
-Nothing special here, it's just the instruction to signal the battle engine to start executing the battle effect script assigned to Volt Tackle (battle effect script 262).
+Nothing special here, it's just the instruction to signal the battle engine to start executing the battle effect script assigned to Volt Tackle's move data.

 #### Battle Effect Script 262
 Battle Effect Script 262 is expected to have the following effects: